ekrunch/openshift_scripts/scripts/istio/README.md

 **Some useful scripts**

 - inject-sidecar.sh - Adds the sidecar to a deployment config.
 Usage : _inject-sidecar.sh dc/myapp_

-- remove-istio.sh - Removes Istio from the OCP installation.
-Careful here, there are no prompts to stop this from happening!
+**Careful here**, there are no prompts to stop this from happening!
+- 98-remove-istio-installation.sh - Removes Istio Installation.
+- 99-remove-istio-operator.sh - Removes Istio Operator.